pollen-robotics/teleop_hub/README.md

-# Teleoperation without VR
+# Teleoperation Hub

-A general project combining different methods for teleoperating Reachy2 without virtual reality.
+A general project combining different methods for teleoperating Reachy2.

 You can find the article on the development of the project and the technical details on [Medium](https://medium.com/pollen-robotics/can-reachy2-be-teleoperated-without-vr-a-6-week-challenge-66ef2b7f1348).